tektoncd/pipeline/docs/compute-resources.md

 Tekton allows users to specify resource requirements of [`Steps`](./tasks.md#defining-steps), which run sequentially.
 However, the pod's effective resource requirements are still the sum of its containers' resource requirements.
-This means that when specifying resource requirements for `Step`containers, they must be treated as if they are running in parallel.
+This means that when specifying resource requirements for `Step` containers, they must be treated as if they are running in parallel.

-Tekton adjusts `Step` resource requirements to comply with [LimitRanges](#limitrange-support).
+Tekton adjusts `Step` resource request (but not limit) requirements to comply with [LimitRanges](#limitrange-support).
 [ResourceQuotas](#resourcequota-support) are not currently supported.

 ## LimitRange Support